|Name||Email Address||Grade / Title|

 The student will understand dance technique terminology, definitions, and step descriptions and student will be able to execute steps with appropriate dance techniques.
 The student will understand principles of choreography and the emotional intent behind movements and will be able to perform choreography in its entirety with proper technique and musicality.

-A costume rental fee (purchasing costumes, accessories, laundering garments, performance tights and any unforeseen costs) of $75 will be due by October 4, 2019.
+A costume rental fee (purchasing costumes, accessories, laundering garments, performance tights and any unforeseen costs) of $75 will be due by September 30, 2022.
 This can be broken up into smaller payments if needed.
 Student’s attendance to the performances are MANDATORY as part of their grade.

 Dance Club – School dance class is extended to after school rehearsal 1 time per week in preparation for district personnel award night performance, and/or Disney showcase performance.
 Previous dance experience is required as students advance their technical and creative skills relative to choreographic structure, performance, dance science, collaborative problem solving, dance conditioning and safe studio Practice.
 Rehearsals take place during and after school.